 Hip pain can dramatically limit your mobility and is often challenging to treat.
 If you have hip pain, the multidisciplinary team at Performance Pain and Sports Medicine offers a comprehensive selection of conservative treatments, as well as cutting-edge regenerative medicine therapies and joint injections to address the causes of hip pain and relieve your symptoms.
-To find out more, call one of the Performance Pain and Sports Medicine offices in Houston, Texas; or Raritan, or Lawrenceville, New Jersey, today.
+To find out more, call one of the Performance Pain and Sports Medicine offices in Houston, Texas; or Lawrenceville, New Jersey, today.

 Some of the most common causes of hip pain diagnosed at Performance Pain and Sports Medicine include:

 Hip osteoarthritis is a condition in which gradual wear and tear to the cartilage in your hip joint causes inflammation, stiffness, and chronic pain.
 Arthritic hip pain usually affects the front of your hip, groin, and buttock.

 A hip flexor strain occurs if one or more of your hip flexor muscles tears, causing pain in the front of your hip or groin.

 The labrum is the cartilage that lines the socket part of your hip, which is a ball-and-socket joint.
 The labrum helps to keep the ball component in place, but labral tears can develop slowly from overuse or occur suddenly from a violent twisting of your hip.
 Pain can affect your groin and buttock, as well as your hip.